-Godfrey & Kahn recognizes that the legal community has a responsibility to ensure that all citizens have access to legal representation when needed and that the justice system operates in a fair and just manner.
+We believe that the legal community has a responsibility to ensure all citizens have access to legal representation and that the justice system operates fairly.

 - Civil rights and public rights law

 - Community economic development

 - Administration of justice in the court system

 The Eastern District of Wisconsin Bar Association promotes improvements in the administration of justice within the district by: